daniel-cole/GoS3GFSBackup/README.md

 ## Notes About Behaviour
 1. An incomplete multipart upload object will be left in the S3 bucket if the upload fails due to a timeout.
 A policy should be set on the bucket to remove multipart upload objects after a certain period of time.
-2. In addition to the 'daily_', 'weekly_', 'monthly_' prefix, a timestamp will be added as a suffix (i.e. 20170115T002115) to any file uploaded using this tool.
-The exception to this is if the justuploadflag is enabled.
+2. In addition to the 'daily_', 'weekly_', 'monthly_' prefix, a timestamp will be added as a suffix (i.e. 20170115T002115) to any file uploaded using the backup option.

 ## Limitations
 1. The progress tracking implemented for uploads is only to provide a rough idea of how the upload is progressing.
-There seems to be limitations around tracking the progress of a multipart upload using the AWS SDK for Go.
+This is due to:
+    * Limitations with S3 manager progress tracking
+    * The progress tracking checks the amount of upload parts which is limited to 1000 per request

 ## Testing